 I thought planning a trip to see hidden Greek isles meant spending a lot of time researching everything from transportation to restaurants and hotels.
 However, taking the right cruise seems to take away the need for all of that research while still giving you access to lesser-known spots.
 You only have to worry about getting yourself to the ship each night and unpacking once!

-Below, I’ll tell you about my experience with one cruise line, Louis Cruises, its cozy ship the Louis Cristal and why they have a good thing going.
-As you know from reading my post on Greece, I was invited by Louis Cruises on this journey but my opinions are my own.
+Below, I’ll tell you about my experience with one cruise line, Celestyal Cruises, its cozy ship the Cristal and why they have a good thing going.
+As you know from reading my post on Greece, I was invited by Celestyal Cruises (formerly Louis Cruises) on this journey but my opinions are my own.